seeingtreesintheforest/Compressed-Rule-Ensembles/README.md

 The best tradeoff between model size and accuracy is in this case for kmax=3 or even smaller if simpler solutions are preferable.
 The stability remains relatively constant around 0.75 for all values tried.
 ![k_ionosphere](https://user-images.githubusercontent.com/88620679/128862778-cc9c9bd2-0adc-4001-94bf-2b4579f3990d.png)

  A similar picture goes for the Ionosphere dataset.
 As long as kmax is not chosen too small, the model is relatively robust towards the choice of kmax.
+Stability is also relatively constant around 0.61.

-Generally, smaller values of kmax lead to smaller model sizes.
+ Generally, smaller values of kmax lead to smaller model sizes, due to the increased compression.

- Interesting further work goes towards multi-objective optimization and chosing values kmax that are optimal for accuracy, model size and stability.
+ Interesting further work goes towards multi-objective optimization and chosing values of kmax that are optimal for accuracy, model size and stability jointly.

 # Influence of Ensemble compression
 In this experiment compare CRE-I with the same model, but without ensemble compression (k set to the number of unique splitpoints for each covariate).